Luis Arraez Player Props: Marlins vs. Tigers

 Tigers Pitching Rankings

+- The 8.4 strikeouts per nine innings compiled by the Tigers pitching staff ranks 21st in the league.

-- The Tigers have a 4.53 team ERA that ranks 22nd among all league pitching staffs.
+- The Tigers have the 20th-ranked team ERA among all league pitching staffs (4.49).

-- Tigers pitchers combine to rank 18th in baseball in home runs given up (125 total, 1.2 per game).
+- Tigers pitchers combine to rank 17th in baseball in home runs surrendered (125 total, 1.2 per game).

-- Brieske starts for the first time this season for the Tigers.

-- The 25-year-old right-hander has appeared out of the bullpen five times this season.
+- Skubal (1-1 with a 3.71 ERA and 23 strikeouts in 17 2/3 innings pitched) makes the start for the Tigers, his fifth of the season.

+- The left-hander last appeared on Monday against the San Francisco Giants, when he threw five scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.